 Naga-Padoha, the giant snake on which the earth rests, grew tired of its burden and shook it off into the sea.
 But the god Batara-Guru caused a mountain to fall into the water to preserve his daughter.
 From her, the human race is descended.
 Later, the earth was replaced onto the head of the snake Yuma-Komashtam’ho, who caused a great rain and started to flood out the large dangerous animals.
 But he was persuaded that people needed some of the animals for food.
 So he evaporated the waters with a great fire, turning the land to desert in the process.

-There are hundreds more from around the world, from various tribes and cultures, and so this is just a handful.
+There are hundreds more from around the world, from various tribes and cultures, and so this has just been just a handful.